avatarmh/Node-Capstone-SNO/README.md

 ## Thinkful Node Capstone

-# Analysis and Redesign of an Existing Website for Responsive, Content-driven, Mobile-first Full-stack with Back-end Added, A11y and Privacy Compliance
+# Analysis and Redesign of an Existing Website for Responsiveness, Content-driven, Mobile-first Full-stack with Back-end Added, A11y and Privacy Compliance

 Miriam Heller, Thinkful Full-Stack Web Development Student